-The German Pilsner, also known as Pilsener, Pilsen, or Pils, is among the most popular kind of pale lager in Germany.
-Originally brewed in Pilsen, Bohemia - a German-speaking region in the then-Austrian Empire, became the first-ever blonde lager created under the trademark ‘Pilsner Urquell’ in 1842.
+The German Pilsner (also known as Pilsen or Pils) is one of the most popular kinds of Pale Lager in Germany.
+Pilsner History starts in the mid 1800s in Pilsen, Bohemia; a German-speaking region of the then-Austrian Empire.
+This Pilsner Beer became the first Blonde Lager created under the trademark ‘Pilsner Urquell’.
 Today brewers in Germany have created their own versions but the Pilsner Urquell continues to be made in the region.

 Modern Pilsners are usually brewed with a light quality and have an ABV typically between 4.5 - 5% with IBU’s around 25 - 45.
 If a Pilsner is brewed stronger, it is not uncommon to see the word “Export” on the label.